MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/cordova.md

 ### 5. Running the application

-1. From a **Terminal** window, navigate to the Cordova project root folder.
+1. From a **Command-line window, navigate to the Cordova project root folder.
 2. Run the commands: <code>cordova prepare</code> followed by <code>cordova run</code>.

  - If a device is connected, the application will be installed and launched in the device,